![]() |

 (C) any of the following intangible items:

-(i) workforce in place including its composition and terms and
+(i) work force in place including its composition and terms and

 conditions (contractual or otherwise) of its employment,